 Clothing: Hat, mini backpack, sunscreen, long sleeves or a coverup for those who don’t want to get burned under the Florida sun.
 I wore a sporty swimsuit, boardshorts, and a loose-fitting top from Billabong.
 Snorkel gear or goggles to dive around the springs.

 And here is the holy grail of insect repellant.
-I don’t know what makes my blood so delicious, but I’ve tried everything and this is the only thing that keeps the bugs off my sweet nectar skin, apparently.
 I actually found out about this on Reddit, from a user who went to Africa/Southeast Asia without a single bite using this.
 IT WORKS!!!!!
-Bye bye, sand flies.
+And this is coming from the girl who gets eaten alive by mosquitos every summer, they get a whiff of my sweet blood and apparently can’t get enough.
+Bye-bye, sand flies.

 Lucky for us, heading in from St. Pete was only an hour car ride.
 Woke up at 6:30 AM, left by 7 AM and got there around 8:30 AM.
 We took US-41 cutting through Land O’ Lakes eventually stopping in Brooksville to eat breakfast, which is on the way to Weeki Wachee.
 I highly recommend going down Cortez Blvd to eat (they have tons of restaurant chains like Ruby Tuesdays, Texas Roadhouse, Cheddars) as you will need all your energy for the day.